ibm-cloud-docs/vmwaresolutions/archiref/vcs/vmware-inventory-export.md

 # Exporting VMware inventory
 {: #vmware-inventory-export}

-You can export a VMware® vCenter resource inventory into CSV files.
+You can export a VMware vCenter resource inventory into CSV files.
 The information in the exported CSV files is used to size a target VMware vCenter Server® environment.
 It can also provide insights to the virtual machines in the source environment to help with migration planning.

 ## Exporting lists
 {: #export-lists}